 Honeysuckle family (Caprifoliaceae)

-At the axils of some leaves, there develops dense clusters of pinkish or purplish green flowers.
-Each flower is about ¼" long, consisting of a short tubular corolla with 5 lobes, a green calyx with 5 teeth, and an inferior ovary that is green and globoid-ovoid in shape.
+At the axils of some leaves, there develops dense clusters of greenish yellow flowers that are sessile, or nearly so.
+Each flower is about ¼" long, consisting of a short tubular corolla with 5 lobes, a short green calyx with 5 teeth, and an inferior ovary that is pale green and globoid-ovoid in shape.
 Inside the corolla, there are 5 stamens surrounding a hairy style.
-The blooming period occurs during the summer.
+The blooming period occurs during the late spring or summer.
 Each flower is replaced by a berry containing 2 seeds.
 The mature berries are about ¼" long, reddish purple, and ovoid-globoid in shape; the texture of their flesh is somewhat dry.
 The seeds are oblongoid and flattened.
 The root system consists of a woody branching taproot.

 Cultivation: Coralberry adapts to partial sun, moist to dry conditions, and a loamy or rocky soil.